DTennant/distill_visual_priors/moco/README.md

 ### Preparation

 1. Install PyTorch
-2. Following [Competition toolkits](https://github.com/VIPriors/vipriors-challenges-toolkit/tree/master/image-classification) to set up the dataset.
+2. Follow the instructions in [Competition toolkits](https://github.com/VIPriors/vipriors-challenges-toolkit/tree/master/image-classification) to set up the dataset.

-### Unsupervised Training
+### Self-supervised Pre-training

 This implementation only supports **multi-gpu**, **DistributedDataParallel** training, which is faster and simpler; single-gpu or DataParallel training is not supported.

-To do unsupervised pre-training of a ResNet-50 model on ImageNet in an 8-gpu machine, run:
+To conduct self-supervised pre-training with a ResNet-50 model on ImageNet on an 8-gpu machine, run:
 ```
 python main_moco.py \
   -a resnet50 \